Saint-Malo, Quebec

-Every September, Saint-Malo holds a Harvest Festival that includes a "country" mass.
+Every September, Saint-Malo holds a Harvest Festival that includes a harvest Mass.
 A popular point of interest is La Montagnaise, a 10 m-tall observation tower built in 1995, that offers panoramic views of the countryside.

 History

 The parish of Saint-Malo was established in 1863 by Canadiens and was incorporated as a municipality in 1910.
 The town's name evokes Saint-Malo, France— the hometown in Brittany of Jacques Cartier, the first European explorer to describe and map modern Quebec and to name his discoveries as "Canada".